-I'm an anthropologist focusing on Islam, gender, generational change, and mobility in the Horn of Africa, specifically Harar, Ethiopia.
+I'm an anthropologist focusing on politics, kinship, and Islam in Harar, Ethiopia.

 I am pursuing my PhD in social anthropology at the University of Edinburgh where I am supported by the Principal Career's Development Scholarship, serve as Editorial Director for The Unfamiliar, UofE's graduate student anthropology journal, and peer-reviewer for Re:Think, UofE's undergraduate student journal.

 My fieldwork in Harar is supported by The Wenner-Gren Foundation for Anthropological Research.